I Love Money season 2: Episode 9: Thrown Under the Bus

 At the house, Tailor Made talks to Cali and asks her not to vote for anybody in the vault, and he'll in return not void her check.
 In the vault, Cali votes with her alliance Myammee and It in the box.
 On the power outing, the contestants play tennis.
-It keeps bragging to Cali that she's going home and makes funny faces at her.
+It keeps bragging to Cali that she is going home and makes funny faces at her.
 At lunch, Cali struggles to plea her case.
 On the one on one time, Tailor Made picks Cali and Cali tells him if he saves her, she'll save him the next time.
 At elimination, Tailor gives Myammee the first check.
-Tailor Made tells Cali he won't be voiding her check, Prancer will be instead.
+Tailor Made tells Cali he will not be voiding her check, Prancer will be instead.
 Prancer explains that she saved Cali the first time and if she would have listened to her after saving her the first time, then she would be safe.
 Then Prancer voids her check.
 It sings a song for Cali's departure.